 Each structure that has an FFE at or below the 0.04 AEP storm surge floodplain, based on hydrologic conditions predicted to occur in 2025 (the beginning of the 50-year period of analysis) will be considered preliminary eligible for wet floodproofing of the structure "in-place."

-Property owners will then be asked to grant a temporary right-of-entry to USACE and the NFS to enter upon the property to conduct such property and structural investigations deemed necessary to determine final eligibility for participation in the Project.
+Property owners will then be asked to grant a temporary Right-of-Entry for Survey to USACE and the NFS to enter upon the property to conduct such property and structural investigations deemed necessary to determine final eligibility for participation in the Project.
 These investigations may include, structural inspections, surveys, limited environmental testing and site assessments, verifying current elevation and determining wet floodproofing requirements, and conducting such other activities deemed necessary by USACE and the NFS to make a final determination of eligibility.
-A property owner may elect not to participate at any time prior to execution of an agreement for the performance of the nonstructural measure upon the property.
-Refusal to grant temporary right-of-entry will constitute the election not to participate.
+A property owner may elect not to participate at any time prior to issuance of Right-of-Entry for Construction for the performance of the nonstructural measure upon the property.
+Refusal to grant temporary Right-of-Entry will constitute the election not to participate.

-If after completion of the investigation of the property, USACE determines that the structure is eligible for wet floodproofing, applicable methods for wet floodproofing at the 0.004 AEP flood stage predicted to occur in 2075 will be determined to protect structures up to 12 feet and contents up to 6 feet.
+If after completion of the investigation of the property, USACE determines that the structure is eligible for wet floodproofing, applicable methods for wet floodproofing at the 0.004 AEP flood stage predicted to occur in 2075 will be determined to protect structures up to 12 feet.